Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Online Simulation

 \section{Online Simulation}

-To demonstrate the efficacy of GPR4DUR in capturing uncertainty in user interest exploration, we conduct an online simulation in a purely synthetic setting, using a specific model of stochastic user behavior to reflect responses to recommendations.
+To demonstrate the efficacy of GPR4DUR in capturing uncertainty in user interests and support exploration, we conduct an online simulation in a synthetic setting, using a specific model of stochastic user behavior to generate responses to recommendations.

-\textbf{Data Preparation.} We start by defining $|\mathcal{C}|=10$ total interest clusters, each represented by a $d$-dim ($d=32$) multivariate Gaussian distribution.
-We randomly select a (user-specific) subset of these interests as the ground-truth interests for each user.
-We set $|\mathcal{U}|=1000$ and $|\mathcal{V}|=3000$, with $300$ items for each interest cluster.
-Each item belongs to a single interest cluster and the item embedding is sampled from the corresponding interest distribution.
+\textbf{Data Preparation.} We assume $|\mathcal{C}|=10$ interest clusters, each represented by a $d$-dim ($d=32$) multivariate Gaussian.
+We randomly select a (user-specific) subset of these interests as the ground-truth interest set for each user.
+We set $|\mathcal{U}|=1000$ and $|\mathcal{V}|=3000$, with $300$ items in each interest cluster.
+Each item belongs to a single cluster and its embedding is sampled from the corresponding interest distribution.
 Each user is modeled by a multi-modal Gaussian, a weighted sum of the corresponding ground-truth interest distributions.
-To simulate a sequence of item interactions $\mathcal{V}_u$ (i.e., user history), we follow~\citep{Mehta_multi_interest} to first run a Markov Chain using a predefined user interest transition matrix to obtain the user's interacted interest sequence for $S=10$ steps.
-In this experiment, we do not consider the cold-start problem, so we recommend one item from each generated interest cluster to form the user history (i.e., $|\mathcal{V}_u|=S$).
-The user observation $\mathbf{o}_u$ on items in $\mathcal{V}_u$ is set to 1 if the item belongs to a ground-truth interest cluster, otherwise -1.
+To simulate a sequence of item interactions $\mathcal{V}_u$ (i.e., user history), we follow~\cite{Mehta_multi_interest}, first running a Markov Chain using a predefined user interest transition matrix to obtain the user's interest interactions for $S=10$ steps.
+We do not consider the cold-start problem in this experiment, so we simply recommend one item from each generated cluster to form the user history (i.e., $|\mathcal{V}_u|=S$).
+The observation $\mathbf{o}_u$ over items in $\mathcal{V}_u$ is set to 1 if the item belongs to a ground-truth cluster, and -1 otherwise.

-\textbf{GPR Fit and Prediction.} After obtaining the item embeddings $\mathbf{V}$, user history $\mathcal{V}_u$, and user observation $\mathbf{o}_u$, we use GPR to obtain a density-based user representation for each user, using the methods described in Sec.~\ref{sec:methodology}.
+\textbf{GPR Fit and Prediction.} After obtaining item embeddings $\mathbf{V}$, user history $\mathcal{V}_u$, and user observations $\mathbf{o}_u$, we use GPR4DUR to learn a DUR for each user, using the methods described in Sec.~\ref{sec:methodology}.